Submitting a planning application

 When an application is received, we will check the submitted information against the national and local lists and if all of the required information has been provided, then the application is considered to be valid.
 The application can then be registered and following consultation can then be determined.
 We will try to validate applications in a timely manner.
 However, where information has not been provided we will write to applicants and ask for it to be supplied by a certain date.
 We will not be able to validate or decide the application until all of the information has been received.

-The national requirements can be viewed by clicking here (website).
+The national requirements can be viewed on the GOV.UK website - making an application.

-The local list requirements can be viewed by clicking here (PDF, 98KB, 3 pages).
+View the local list requirements (PDF, 98KB, 3 pages).

-If you have any queries about the information that is required, further information on local list requirements can be viewed by clicking here (PDF, 295KB, 7 pages).
+If you have any queries about the information that is required, further information on local list requirements (PDF, 295KB, 7 pages).

 In order to assist you in submitting a planning application, we provide a pre-application advice service.
-Through this service, Planning Officers can advise you what information would be required for a planning application and an explanation about how the process works and the required fees can be found by clicking here (website).
+Through this service, Planning Officers can advise you what information would be required for a planning application and an explanation about how the process works and the required fees, please view the pre-application web pages.

 The application fee must be paid before the application can be determined.
 There is no fee payable for listed building consent.
 In addition, fees may not be payable in other circumstances, i.e. in request of a re-submission within one year of the determination of an application.
-The Planning Portal website provides a useful tool for calculating the correct planning application fee which is known as the fee calculator and can be found by clicking here (website).
+The Planning Portal website provides a useful tool for calculating the correct planning application fee which is known as the fee calculator (website).

 Planning fees are set by Government and are either a set rate or based on the area of the proposal depending on the type of application.
-For a guide to the current fees in England please click here (PDF, 93KB, 9 pages) and the easiest way to pay is online through the Planning Portal website by clicking here.
-Fees can be paid by credit or debit card over the telephone by calling 01983 823552.
+For a guide to the current fees in England (PDF, 93KB, 9 pages) and the easiest way to pay is online through the Planning Portal website Fees can be paid by credit or debit card over the telephone by calling 01983 823552.

 As of 17 January 2018, planning fees in England will increase by 20 per cent, as a result of Government changes.
 The full changes to planning fees can be seen on the Legislation.gov.uk website by clicking on the following link: Fee levels 2018.